 HOST VET Course for Hospitality Management and HR Experts

-The VET Course will be aimed providing for:
+The VET Course will be aimed at providing for:

-Preparing VET Educators for delivering the HOST-themed trainings to satisfy the learning needs Hospitality HR and Managers, in order to support the professional development and inclusion of Staff with Autism.
+Preparing VET Educators for delivering the HOST-themed training to satisfy the learning needs of Hospitality HR and Managers, in order to support the professional development and inclusion of Staff with Autism.

 Educating Hospitality HR and Managers on how to implement the HOST Board Game in Practice.

 This project will focus on the development of training material and tools for Human Resources and Development specialists and Managers in Hospitality.
-It will develop VET based training methodologies and tools that will allow them to train staff with ASD in order to increase their skills, knowledge and competences.
+It will develop VET-based training methodologies and tools that will allow them to train staff with ASD in order to increase their skills, knowledge and competencies.

 This project has been funded with support from the European Commission.